ld-x/last-draft/README.md

 ## Custom Styles with CSS

-You can also add custom css to override the base styling with the following class names specified below:
+You can also add custom css to override the base styling with the following class names specified below in [ld.css](https://github.com/vacenz/last-draft/blob/master/lib/styles/ld.css).

-It is simple to customize elements in the editor, as shown in the [ld-theme-example.css](https://github.com/vacenz/last-draft/blob/master/lib/styles/ld-theme-example.css).

 **Block styles**